 How can female health issues impact training and performance?

-Female-specific issues need to be considered so that coaches can offer an individualised strategy that compliments the athlete's needs.
-Such issues include the menstrual cycle, breast health, female psychology, and trends in female injuries.
+Female-specific issues need to be considered so that coaches can offer an individualised strategy that complements the athlete's needs.
+Such issues include the menstrual cycle, breast health, and trends in female injuries.
 Women are also more prone to nutrient insufficiencies such as iron, resulting in fatigue and depression, impacting performance.

 Coaches need to be fully informed about female health and its impact on training and performance so they can offer a truly individualised approach.

 Women are also more prone to RED-S: Relative Energy Deficiency in Sport.
 This used to be called the "Female Athlete Triad" (disordered eating, menstrual disturbance, low bone density) but was renamed to reflect that it also occurs in men and impacts more than the three original areas originally described.

 The condition occurs when an athlete does not have enough energy to meet the demands of the amount of exercise they perform.
 Athletes more prone to RED-S include endurance athletes who benefit from a high power-to-weight ratio, athletes in weight category sports such as boxing, and aesthetic sports such as gymnastics and diving.